gjj/esm-g6t8/hsts.md

 2. Next, go to `http://g9t9esm2.team` and you should be redirected to `https://g9t9esm2.team`, and you'll be given the `Strict-Transport-Security` headers which will be cached by your browser.
 3. Now, revisit step 1 and visit `http://g9t9esm2.team:8000` again, you'll be redirected to `https://g9t9esm2.team:8000` (note the `s` in `https`) and your browser will probably report an SSL protocol error.

+Some of you may think that your CAT system is down, but it's not!
+That's because with the HSTS headers, your browser will always visit the HTTPS version even if there isn't one (see step 3) - and hence, it reports the SSL protocol error.

-At this point, if you'd like to visit your unsecured CAT system, you probably have to clear your browser cache or visit `http://g9t9esm2.team:8000` on incognito mode.
+At this point, if you'd like to visit your unsecured CAT system, you probably have to clear your browser cache or visit `http://g9t9esm2.team:8000` in incognito mode.

 This is intended behaviour, according to [this post](https://serverfault.com/a/882331/327653) which cites [IETF RFC 6797](https://tools.ietf.org/html/rfc6797#section-8.3) (an Internet standards document that describes how HSTS should work).